-- Paying annual dues amount of $64.80 deducted from your CalSTRS or CalPERS pension check of $5.40/month
+- Paying monthly dues amount of $5.70 deducted from your CalSTRS or CalPERS pension check.

-Becoming a member of CTA/NEA Retired covers membership with both CTA and NEA.
-Retired educators may also join one of the active chapter affiliates.
+Becoming a member of CTA/NEA-Retired covers membership with both CTA and NEA.
+Retired educators may also join one of the retired chapter affiliates.

 Advocating for Retired Educator Rights

 As the fight for retirement security continues in California, CTA provides updates on employee benefits and works to separate the myths from the facts.

 The Ellen Logue Who Award For Outstanding Retired Educator

 Annually, CTA/NEA-Retired honors one member who has continued to be active in his or her retirement by exhibiting leadership in CTA, in public education and in the community.
 The recipient is recognized at our Annual CTA/NEA-Retired Issues Conference.